 forbidden zero bit.
 Required to be zero in [HEVC].
-HEVC declares a value of 1 as a syntax violation.
-Note that the inclusion of this bit in the NAL unit header is to enable transport of HEVC video over MPEG-2 transport systems (avoidance of start code emulations) [MPEG2S].
+Note that the inclusion of this bit in the NAL unit header was to enable transport of HEVC video over MPEG-2 transport systems (avoidance of start code emulations) [MPEG2S].
+In the context of this memo, the value 1 may be used to indicate a syntax violation, e.g. for a NAL unit resulted from aggregating a number of fragmented units of a NAL unit but missing the last fragment, as described in Section 4.4.3.